 In a city obsessed with designer fashion, Via Condotti is the epicentre of chic; most of the world's leading designer and jewellery brands have showrooms here.
-During a stay in this luxury home in Rome, you can be browsing in Prada or Cartier one moment, and sitting on the Spanish Steps eating a gelato the next.
+During a stay in Rome, you can be browsing in Prada or Cartier one moment, and sitting on the Spanish Steps eating a gelato the next.

-The two-bedroom luxury apartment enjoys a prime location on the fourth floor of one of Via Condotti's most attractive old buildings.
-Naturally, it has been furnished to the highest standards, and in a manner that reflects its style-conscious surroundings.
-The walls are all painted in a crisp, clean white which gives the space a light and airy feel.
+The two-bedroom apartment enjoys a prime location on the fourth floor of one of Via Condotti's most attractive old buildings.
 Dominating the living area are contemporary prints of Jan Van Eyck's 'Man in a Red Turban' and Raphael's 'The Woman with the Veil'.
 On the beautiful wood floor is a statement black and white striped rug.

 The charming apartment benefits from a Juliet balcony offering views not just of the designer shops below but the Spanish Steps at the top of the street.